auth0/docs/articles/scopes/current/sample-use-cases.md

 ---
-title: Sample Use Cases - Permissions and Claims
+title: Sample Use Cases - Scopes and Claims
 description: Learn how to use scopes and claims with applications and APIs.
 topics:
   - scopes